 Implement the Phase III Randomized Controlled Clinical Trial on the Impact of TM on PTS and suicidal ideation among veterans in 9 sites throught the U.S. in 2022.
 The majority of the funding has been secured for this three-year, multi-site, $9 million trial.
 The study has been designed to provide the requisite data on the benefits of TM for veterans to help secure longer-term government funding to incorporate TM in the veterans’ health care system.

-In 2022, the David Lynch Foundation’s Center for Resilience in close partnership will launch the largest study ever to be conducted on the impact of meditation on veterans with PTSD.
-Support for the project came from the VA Deputy Undersecretary for Health, Carolyn Clancy, Executive Director of the National Center for PTSD, Paula Schnurr, and National Director of the Integrative Health Coordinating Center, Benjamin Kligler.
+In 2023, the David Lynch Foundation’s Center for Resilience launched the largest study ever to be conducted on the impact of meditation on veterans and first reponders with PTSD.
 The study is a multi-site randomized controlled trial that will evaluate whether the Transcendental Meditation ® (TM) technique is effective as a first line treatment for PTSD.
 Secondary outcomes will include depression, suicidal ideation, alcohol craving/usage, sleep quality and quality of life.
 The 6-site study will take place at research universities around the U.S. with approximately 300 subjects.The goal of the study is to secure long-term government funding for TM.

 The primary outcome measure in this clinical trial will be the Clinician-Administered PTSD Scale (CAPS) for DSM-5.
 Secondary outcome measures will include the Columbia–Suicide Severity Rating Scale, Posttraumatic Stress Disorder Checklist (PCL)-5, Patient Health Questionnaire (PHQ)-9 for depression, Insomnia Sleep Index, Timeline Follow-Back (TLFB) interview of alcohol consumption and other non-prescribed substance usage, and the Quality of Life Enjoyment and Satisfaction Questionnaire (QLES-Q).
 A cost-effectiveness analysis will be conducted to determine the cost-saving value of the TM program in the treatment of PTSD.